mcjauregui72/CNN_MedImageClassification/README.md

 1. Defined the full file paths to our best saved first_model and second_model, and loaded them from saved. keras.

 2. Extracted labels from the TensorFlow datasets (training_set, testing_set, validation_set) we had created by using the tf.keras.preprocessing.image_dataset_from_directory method.
-Ensemble models need labels in order to compute loss (by comparing predictions to true lables) and update models during training.
+Ensemble models need labels to compute loss (by comparing predictions to true lables) and update models during training.

 3. Generated submodel predictions for the training and validation datasets with shape (None, 4):
     * preds_first_model_train = first_model.predict(training_set)